gnerkus/shader_playground/raylib_basic_light/README.md

 *       #define RL_DEFAULT_SHADER_SAMPLER2D_NAME_TEXTURE1  "texture1"          // texture1 (texture slot active 1)
 *       #define RL_DEFAULT_SHADER_SAMPLER2D_NAME_TEXTURE2  "texture2"          // texture2 (texture slot active 2)
 ```

+### Explanation of the 'w' co-ordinate
+- "The w component is a factor that divides the other vector components.
+When w is 1, the homogenous vector coordinates are normalized" [note](https://stackoverflow.com/a/2423060)
+- I finally understood it when I read in the Red Book that "homogeneous vertex (x, y, z, w)T corresponds to the three-dimensional point (x/w, y/w, z/w)T" and that "the sequence of points (1, 2, 0, 1), (1, 2, 0, 0.01), and (1, 2.0, 0.0, 0.0001), corresponds to the euclidean points (1, 2), (100, 200), and (10000, 20000)" [note](https://stackoverflow.com/questions/2422750/in-opengl-vertex-shaders-what-is-w-and-why-do-i-divide-by-it#comment60741262_2423060)